energy7/practiceixd/_posts/2018-07-16-architecture.markdown

 1. Test your Marvel prototype with 3+ qualified users.
 2. Submit your findings and a link to your prototype to [the Google form](https://goo.gl/forms/43ohWVo6W0M6edrJ3) (by 5pm Sunday)
 3. Read *Designing for Emotion* (Ch 1-3, ideally all) — Think about what celebrity might you pick to represent Wikipedia, and what brand traits.
 We'll make a brand strategy in class.
-4. Watch Lecture #3: Aesthetics (will be posted here tomorrow) — same password as before.
+4. Watch [Lecture #3: Aesthetics](https://vimeo.com/ericaheinz/ixd2018-3) — same password as before.
 Jot down any questions.